You may at times wonder if it’s acceptable to write for free to either build your portfolio or get experience.

 Chances are, you’ve already encountered publications looking for unpaid contributions.
 (Or worse, start-ups who promise to pay you after their business has launched).

 It’s not black and white.
-Maybe a magazine you’ve always dreamed of having your work published in offers to print your article.
-The personal satisfaction gained from having your name in print may outweigh any financial loss incurred from the unpaid hours.
+Maybe a magazine you’ve always dreamed of writing for offers to print your article.
+The personal satisfaction you gain from having your name in print may outweigh any financial loss from the unpaid hours.

 Compensation for your time doesn’t always have to be in the form of cold, hard cash.
 Compensation comes in many forms, including:

-- Published experience – if you’re building your writing portfolio, and you’re finding it hard to get a break, getting published in a quality publication that will enhance your portfolio could be helpful in boosting your credibility
+- Published experience – if you’re building your writing portfolio, and you’re finding it hard to get a break, getting published in a quality publication will enhance your portfolio and could help to boost your credibility

-- Writing experience – if you’re just starting out as a health writer, the experience of writing and the process of following through with a project from beginning to end is all valuable learning and development that can help you to grow your skills.
+- Writing experience – if you’re just starting out as a health writer, writing and following through with a project from beginning to end are valuable learning experiences that can help you to grow your skills.

-Remember: there should be some kind of reward or incentive for you if you’re going to spend hours of your time working without financial compensation.
+Remember: there should be a reward or incentive if you’re going to spend hours of your time working without financial compensation.
 Any unpaid writing should always be on your terms.
 Make sure nobody’s taking advantage of you, in other words.

 I’ve written for free

-When I was starting out as a writer, and before I entered the health writing niche, I used to interview bands for a music magazine.
+When I was starting out as a writer, and before I entered the health writing niche, I interviewed bands for a music magazine.
 Though I was never paid, my rewards came in other forms: Concert tickets, backstage passes and getting to chat to – and, in some cases, meet – some amazing artists.
 I was happy to have these benefits instead of payment.

 Over the years, I have written many more guest blogs and articles without financial compensation – and, I continue to do so today.
 I’ve done this for various reasons – the exposure was good, the experience was new, and I felt happy and willing to do it at the time.